XanthusCode/proyecto1/README.md

 3. Devuelve un listado que muestre los clientes que no han realizado ningún pago y los que no han realizado ningún pedido.

      ```sql
-     DELIMITER //
-     CREATE PROCEDURE ObtenerClientesSinPagosNiPedidos()
-     BEGIN
-         -- Clientes sin pagos
      SELECT nombre_cliente
      FROM cliente
      WHERE codigo_cliente NOT IN (
          SELECT DISTINCT codigo_cliente
          FROM pedido
      )

      UNION
-         -- Clientes sin pedidos

      SELECT nombre_cliente
      FROM cliente
      WHERE codigo_cliente NOT IN (
          SELECT DISTINCT codigo_cliente
-             FROM pago
+         FROM pedido
      );
-     END //
-     DELIMITER ;

-     CALL ObtenerClientesSinPagosNiPedidos();

      +----------------+
      | nombre_cliente |